 Some other structure types may also be accepted - please consult our FAQ page for more information.

-The CCDC strongly encourages the inclusion of structure factor data with CIFs for deposition to the Cambridge Structural Database (CSD), in line with recommendations by the International Union of Crystallography (IUCr).
+The CCDC and FIZ Karlsruhe strongly encourage the inclusion of structure factor data with CIFs for deposition to the Cambridge Structural Database (CSD) and the Inorganic Crystal Structure Database (ICSD), in line with recommendations by the International Union of Crystallography (IUCr).
 For further information please check our FAQ page or the announcement from the IUCr.

-IUCr information on new recommended publication standards for crystal structures
+IUCr information on recommended publication standards for crystal structures

-Data depositions with the CCDC are of two main types:
+Data depositions with the CCDC and FIZ Karlsruhe are of two main types:

 Data for Publication in a Scientific Journal: if your structure(s) are being/have been submitted for publication in a journal.
 We encourage all researchers to deposit data with us prior to publication of a paper, and include deposition information in their manuscript.
-Alternatively, if your structure(s) have already been published in a journal, and you would like to deposit data with us so the CIF will be available to other scientists through the CSD.
+Alternatively, if your structure(s) have already been published in a journal, and you would like to deposit data with us so the CIF will be available to other scientists through our joint CCDC and FIZ Karlsruhe Access Structures service and if appropriate curated into the CSD or the ICSD.

 On receipt, all depositions are stored in the secure CCDC Supplementary Data Archive.
-The depositor will receive a confirmation email within 3 working days giving a summary of the data deposited and issuing a CCDC number for each structure.
+The depositor will receive a confirmation email within 3 working days giving a summary of the data deposited and issuing a Deposition Number for each structure.
 Structures deposited after April 2014 will receive a seven-digit CCDC number, any structures deposited before this date will have a six-digit number format.
 This number should be quoted in any subsequent publication or enquiries to the CCDC about that structure.
-After publication, deposited structures will be processed to the main distributed CSD, and the original deposited data will also be made freely available to all scientists on request, for bona fide research purposes.
+After publication, deposited structures will be made available through Access Structures service.
+Additionally experimental organic and metal-organic crystal structures will be curated into the main distributed CSD, and experimental inorganic structures will be curated into the main distributed ICSD.